ÐÇ¿ÕÓéÀÖ¹ÙÍø Seasonal Flu Vaccine Effectiveness Studies

 Results from prior flu seasons

-The vaccine effectiveness estimates included in the chart and tables below are vaccine effectiveness estimates from the U.S. Flu VE Network.
+The vaccine effectiveness estimates included in the chart and tables below are vaccine effectiveness estimates from multiple VE networks.

 *2020-2021 flu vaccine effectiveness was not estimated due to low influenza virus circulation during the 2020-2021 flu season.